Treasury Secretary Janet Yellen and other top financial regulators will convene amid GameStop stock craze

 News of the meeting was first reported by Reuters.

-In a matter of days, GameStop was transformed from a fledgling mall retailer to a stock market marvel that rallied an online horde to take on Wall Street.
+In a matter of days, GameStop was transformed from a struggling mall retailer to a stock market marvel that rallied an online horde to take on Wall Street.
 Novice traders on the Reddit forum WallStreetBets raked in billions of dollars as short-selling hedge funds lost out on their bets that the stock would crater.
 But that joyride, too, took a nosedive, with GameStop’s stock plunging 60 percent on Tuesday.

 Across Washington, the GameStock saga has prompted waves of questions as to whether the financial markets — from hedge funds to the banking sector and beyond — require more oversight, and whether the Biden administration and Democratic Congress would move in that direction.